Lightroom Classic is my starting point whenever I am importing, reviewing, finding, exporting or printing any of my images.

 If an image needs more complex editing I open it in Photoshop.
 When the image is finished and saved in Photoshop, it appears automatically as a new image in Lightroom, where you can edit it further or export it as a .jpeg file to use elsewhere.

 The best way to think of Lightroom Classic is that it is a collection of several programs, each with its own module.
 Each of these programs do very different things.
 However, I only use the Library, Develop and Print modules myself.

-Lightroom Classic has several menu buttons along the top which control the way it works.
+Lightroom Classic has several menu buttons along the top which control the way it works, each acting as a separate module.
+These are best thought of as entirely different programs which happen to come together in one package.
 See Lightroom Classic Menus.